 - The available memory sizes of the SOLID FLASHTM NVM and RAM.
-Note that there is no user available ROM on the TOE. - The availability of the cryptographic coprocessors. - The availability and free combinations of the cryptographic libraries. - The availability of the Flash Loader for available interfaces like ISO-7816, contactless ISO-14443. - The availability of various interface options. - The possibility to tailor the product by blocking on his own premises. - The degree of freedom of the chip configuration is predefined by Infineon Technologies AG and made available via the order tool.
+Note that there is no user available ROM on the TOE. - The availability of the cryptographic coprocessors. - The user has the free choice for combinations of optional cryptographic libraries.
+The TOE can be delivered with either v1.02.013 or v2.07.003 (or none) of these libraries, but it is not possible to combine different versions within the TOE. - The availability of the Flash Loader for available interfaces like ISO-7816, contactless ISO-14443. - The availability of various interface options. - The possibility to tailor the product by blocking on his own premises. - The degree of freedom of the chip configuration is predefined by Infineon Technologies AG and made available via the order tool.